-Nova Scotia implemented a cap and trade system as of January 1, 2019, which applies to all facilities that generate 50,000 tonnes or more of GHG emissions per year from specified activities.
-Nova Scotia's cap and trade system is also linked to California through the WCI.
-Nova Scotia has announced it intends to replace its cap and trade system with an OBPS, beginning in early 2024.
-Specifics regarding the proposed OBPS are expected to be provided in 2023.
+In 2023, Nova Scotia replaced its cap and trade system with an OPBS, which applies to all facilities that generate 50,000 tonnes or more of GHG emissions per year from specified activities.
+The federal government has accepted Nova Scotia's OPBS as an alternative to the federal backstop.
+It is also linked to California through the WCI.